gliptak/lecture-source-py/source/rst/optgrowth.rst

 In :eq:`og_conse` we are assuming that the resource constraint :eq:`outcsdp0` holds with equality --- which is reasonable because :math:`u` is strictly increasing and no output will be wasted at the optimum.

-In summary, the agent's aim is to select a path :math:`c_0, c_1, c_2, \ldots` for consumption that is
+In summary, the agent's aim is to select a path :math:`c_0, c_1, c_2, \ldots` for consumption that is:

 #. nonnegative,